 Statistics 6450 is intended to be an introduction to regression analysis techniques.
-Its focus will be on the application of linear regression models in practice but will also cover basic theory of the linear model.
+Its focus will be on the application of linear regression models in practice, however to facilitate good applied practice, this course will also cover basic theory of the linear model.

 Topics of Stat 6450 include:

 - Simple Linear Regression (SLR) model

 - Methodology for fitting models

 - Statistical inference

 - Diagnostics for verification of assumptions and their remedies

 - Solving using matrix algebra

 - Multiple Linear Regression (MLR) model

 - Methodology for fitting models

 - Statistical inference

 - Binary indicator (1/0) and qualitative predictors

 - Diagnostic measures of model fit

 - Variable selection and model building

 - Other Models

 - Generalized Linear Models (GLMs)

 - Logistic regression

 - Regression with ordinal and nominal polytomous response

+- Prerequisites / Co-requisites: